 Eg: multi-role, strategic, senior leadership position, substantial sector experience in the sector;specialist consultant and/orconservator.
 May have qualified as a Fellow of the ARA.

 *All figures are gross and do not include London weighting.

 For more details, please see the published ARA Pay Review Group Report.

 Guidance for freelancers

 ARA recognises that increasing numbers of professionals are working independently on a freelance, contract or agency basis, often at an hourly or daily rate.
 The Guidance for Freelancers is designed to help inform those considering a move into freelance work.
 However, ARA advises members to undertake detailed research according to their own specific circumstances before committing to contract work.

 Graduate traineeships, apprenticeship and internships are not explicitly included in the Recommendations.
 However, the information provided below can be used to establish a suitable salary range for such roles.

 The Salary Recommendations were informed by a twelve-month research initiative led by the ARA Pay Review Group.
 Publications consulted include the ARA/CILIP Workforce Survey (2015) and Sue Hill Knowledge and Information Management Salary Survey (2017) alongside salary guidelines produced by CILIP (2014) and the Museums Association (2009 and 2017).
 The Group also analysed pay in comparable sectors.
 More information can be found on the pages of the ARA Pay Review Group, or by reading the ARA Pay Review Group Report.

-The Salary Recommendations were published in August 2018 and will be reviewed annually.
+The Salary Recommendations were first published in August 2018 and are reviewed annually.